Training for Individuals, Communities,

 Get road-tested, affordable, do-it-yourself solutions for a changing climate that YOU can launch NOW!

-Start today with ‘8 Steps to Cut Your Carbon Footprint 50%.’
+Start today with ‘8 Steps: Cut Your Carbon Footprint 50%.’

-This hands-on workshop guides you step-by-step to identify the most urgent climate risks, choose the most impactful, road-tested solutions, and implement them in your community.
+This hands-on workshop guides you step-by-step to identify the most urgent climate risks & choose the best, road-tested solutions, .

 Tailored versions of this course are also available for:

 In this video, Tim gives a two minute summary on what this online workshop is for and how it works.
-In this program, working side-by-side with him, you will develop a climate action plan in 8 weeks.
+Working side-by-side with him, you will develop a climate action plan in 8 weeks.

 Good morning, and welcome to How to Write a Climate Action Plan.
 You might ask, “Why write a climate action plan?”
 Here are some reasons.